 - Advanced cardiac life support

-- Provide emotional support to patient and family members
+- Providing emotional support to patients and family members

 - Constant critical thinking and preparation for every possible care scenario